 It’s that time of year again.
 Leagues began towards the end of summer, the pattern gets tweaked, and everyone starts to get back into the swing of things.
 Everything is going great and then boom, the weather gets colder and all of a sudden things are different.
-Then comes the question every manager and lanes person has heard more than they can count, "What happened?"
+Then comes the question every manager and mechanic has heard more than they can count - "What happened?"

 So how do changes in those physical properties show up in the bowling center?
 They show up in lane machine performance, oil pattern differences, lane topography changes, and of course, what the bowlers feel and see in ball reaction.
 As the temperature of the conditioner gets colder, the viscosity, surface tension, and density all increase which not only affects ball motion, this also affects different lane machines in different ways.

 For this article, we will discuss these changes and offer advice on how to minimize the effects of cold weather on lane conditions.
 We will focus on the products used to condition the lanes, and in the next issue, we will move on to discuss the topographical changes the lane surface goes through as the climate changes.

 In early 1997, we conducted several tests to see how much conditioners changed when the temperature was raised or lowered.
 What we found was eye-opening.
 The viscosity of some conditioners changed 2 cps (centipoises) for every 1° F of temperature change.
 That means if you start with a 20 cps (viscosity) conditioner and the temperature drops from 80° F to 70° F, the viscosity of that conditioner would be 40 cps.

 This is not true for all lane conditioners.
 Some only change 1 cp for every 2° F of temperature change.
 That is only 25% the change as some of the others, but regardless of how much they change, it's important to know that all of them do.